dnsimple/chef-pdns/README.md

 Depending on the type of server you are installing there are specific options you may want to set via attributes.
 Several attribute files handle settings of the different 'flavors' of a PowerDNS install, that is an authoritative server, a slave server or a recursor.
 Also there is two attribute files that handle the way PowerDNS should be installed: via a package or compiled by source.

 The different combinations of install method and functionality are handled by the attributes 'build_method' and 'flavor' located in the default attributes file.
-You can set this attributes accordingly to your needs.
+You can set these attributes according to your needs.

 ### default